-- GSM / WCDMA / CDMA / UMTS / LTE mobile networks;
+- GSM / WCDMA / CDMA / UMTS / LTE / 5G networks

-- TETRA / P25 / DMR / dPMR / NXDN / GSM-R /McWiLL professional mobile radio networks;
+- P25 / TETRA / DMR / dPMR / NXDN / GSM-R /McWiLL land mobile radio networks

-- Networks based on wireless IoT technologies: LoRa and others.
+- Networks based on wireless IoT technologies: LoRa, SigFox, and others.

-- DVB-H / DVB-T / DVB-T2 / DAB / DAB+ terrestrial radio and television broadcast networks;
+- DVB-H / DVB-T / DVB-T2 / ISDB-T / ATSC / DAB / DAB+ terrestrial radio and television broadcast networks

 Our RadioPlanner Single User License – Unlimited coupon code saves 12%.

-RadioPlanner performs various types of area studies for mobile networks:
+RadioPlanner 2.1 performs various RF prediction types for mobile networks: